seongjaelee/seongjaelee.github.io/_posts/2016-01-03-vertical-rhythm-bordered-table.md

 }
 </style>

 The height of a table row is defined by the the sum of vertical borders, paddings, margins, and line height multiplied by the number of lines.
-Adding a vertical border of 1px height makes the row to be off by 1px from the grid, if line-height is aligned with the grid size.
-In this article, I present the year-long journey to create a pixel-perfect bordered table and show the ultimate solution using background-image property.
+Adding a vertical border of 1px height makes the row to be off by 1px from the grid, breaking the vertical rhythm.
+In this article, I present my year-long journey to create a pixel-perfect bordered table and show the ultimate solution using background-image property.

 From now on, I will use the following table example for all figures.